-Surprisingly, there’s not a single text that specifically says we should read the Scriptures.
-From the biblical perspective it’s not the eye-gate; it’s the ear-gate through which we’re invited to engage with the Word.
+Surprisingly, the Bible emphasizes hearing, not reading the Scriptures.
+From the biblical perspective, it’s not the eye-gate; it’s the ear-gate through which we’re primarily invited to engage with the Word.
 The emphasis in both the Old and New Testaments is that God has spoken at many times and in many ways (cf. Hebrews 1:1) and that we should “listen” and “hear” God’s Word (cf. Proverbs 4:20-22; Luke 11:28; Romans 10:17).

 An underlying reason why we may be more inclined to read the Bible could be individualism.
 Reading can be done privately, exclusively, and independently.
 It can be done in bed or on the bus, in the garden or in the gazebo.
 All we need is the text (printed or online), reading glasses (75% of adults), and we’re good to go.